rburch/docs/docs/manual/layout/theme-manager/manage-page-layouts.en.md

 weight: 30
 ---

-{{% notice warning %}}
-This article is machine translated.
-{{% /notice %}}

 The page layout determines the structure of a page and divides it into different layout areas.
 Within these layout areas you can place any number of frontend modules, which are executed one after the other when the page is called and generate the HTML code of the web page.
 A frontend module is also used to insert the articles, that is, the content.

 If a page is not assigned a page layout, it inherits the page layout from a parent page.
 If no page layout is linked there either, the frontend output is limited to a short "No layoutspecified".

 ## Structure of the frontend

-In order to be able to convert individual page layouts in the frontend into a neatly arranged and above all cross-browser functional website, a powerful CSS framework is required, which is prepared for all eventualities.
-The Contao CSS framework fulfills this task very well and is also quite compact.
+Converting individual page layouts in the frontend to a neatly arranged, cross-browser functional website, the powerful Contao CSS framework is prepared for all eventualities is also quite compact.
 It automatically generates the basic structure of the website based on a page layout, which by default consists of up to three columns and an optional header and footer.

 ## Header and Footer